decretist/Dissertation/Chapter2/chapter2o.markdown

 the dicta ante in Part II, like the case statements, are quite stable, displaying very little change between the first and second recension.

+The case statements all follow a very regular formal pattern.
+They are introduced by a hypothetical narrative that is followed by an enumeration of the questions that Gratian wants to investigate.
+C.27 d.init. (chosen for this purpose because it is the shortest case statement) demonstrates the pattern:

+> *Quidam uotum castitatis habens desponsauit sibi uxorem; illa priori
+> condicioni renuncians, transtulit se ad alium, et nupsit illi; ille,
+> cui prius desponsata fuerat, repetit eam.
+Hic primum queritur, an
+> coniugium possit esse inter uouentes?
+Secundo, an liceat, sponsae a
+> sponso recedere, et alii nubere?*[8]

+The transition between the narrative section and the enumeration of questions is clearly signalled in each of the case statements by the use of one of a small number of formulaic markers, of which *Hic primum queritur* is the most common.[9]

 The hypothetical case statements or *themata* that introduce each of the thirty-six *causae* (cases) that constitute the second part of the *Decretum* reflect at least in some places an outlook and a set of